BigEasyBattles/BigEasyBattles/README.md

 - 💞️ I’m looking to collaborate on idek man I have to figure this stuff out before I can collab on anything
 - 📫 How to reach me?
 Maybe something will be here when I'm half decent at this stuff
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can never get any of this crap to work honesty it's such a hassle.
-Github, VSCode, literally an configuration for
+Github, VSCode, literally any configuration for
 - any program ever, my own brain, and honestly it makes me sad.
 However, someday I shall imporve and seek vengence on all
 - those terrible programming realted things that have brought me strife.
 Someday...